(Disclosure: Some of the links below may be affiliate links)

 For all these reasons, I strongly believe that distributing funds are a much better option than accumulating funds.
 When I compare index funds, I generally only consider distributing funds.
-Only when there is no good distributing fund available for an index, will I consider accumulating funds.
+Only when no good distributing fund is available for an index will I consider accumulating funds.

 Now, this stands true for Switzerland.
 In some other countries, it will not be true.
 In Belgium, it is better to hold accumulating funds.
 On the other hand, in Germany, it is also better to hold distributing funds.
 And in the United States, it makes no difference.
-Therefore, it is very important that you know the details of your tax system if you want to save money!
+Therefore, you must know the details of your tax system if you want to save money!

 What about you?
 Which kind of fund do you prefer and why?